Abinet508/alx-higher_level_programming/0x03-python-data_structures/README.md

 > Write a function that prints all integers of a list.

 - Prototype: def print_list_integer(my_list=[]):
 - Format: one integer per line.
-See example
 - You are not allowed to import any module
 - You can assume that the list only contains integers
 - You are not allowed to cast integers into strings